 Nowadays, technology is used by the master weaver to complete a saree in 10 -12 days using computerized designs to make it more modern and contemporary.
 Natural products like vegetable dye, neem leaves, turmeric leaves, bamboo and banana plant stems have also made their way into the weaving process.

-The main features of the highly decorative Baluchari saree is the arrangement of the design in the pallu by maintaining the corner and cross border perfectly in boxes using the jala technique, a white outlining of the motifs, usage of extra weft (crosswise yarns) on the pallu, border and body and the central arrangement of paisley motifs in the pallu with butties in the body portion.
+The main features of the highly decorative Baluchari saree are the arrangement of the design in the pallu by maintaining the corner and cross border perfectly in boxes using the jala technique, a white outlining of the motifs, usage of extra weft (crosswise yarns) on the pallu, border and body and the central arrangement of paisley motifs in the pallu with butties in the body portion.

 Baluchari sarees are called ‘the loveliest and most charming of all silks of India’ and was granted the Geographical Indication Tag (GI) in 2011.